NYC Illegal Cannabis Shops: What You Need to Know

 Imagine this: a group of smoke shop owners in NYC, lacking the necessary licenses, are now in a legal battle with the Adams administration.
 They’re asserting that the city’s recent crackdown on illegal cannabis shops is trampling on their constitutional rights.
-These owners have taken the bold step of filing a federal class-action lawsuit in Brooklyn, contending that the city’s raids, which have resulted in the closure of numerous shops across the city, are infringing on their due process rights.
+These owners have taken the bold step of filing a federal class-action lawsuit in Brooklyn, contending that the city’s raids, which have resulted in the closure of numerous shops across the city, infringe on their due process rights.

 This legal battle is the city’s latest challenge as it strives to close down unscrupulous dispensaries, while New York State is still grappling with the regulation of legal marijuana sales.
 Mayor Adams has been advocating for a citywide crackdown on weed since 2022.
 Now, he’s been given the go-ahead to take action under the state’s ‘Operation Padlock to Protect Plan,’ a key component of Gov. Kathy Hochul’s budget proposal.